• Home

 coral disease and a reef in decline

-The October 2024 CSIRO report[iv] provides the most authoritative assessment of Norfolk Island’s water quality crisis.
+The October 2024 CSIRO report[i] provides the most authoritative assessment of Norfolk Island’s water quality crisis.
 It identifies nitrogen pollution – from septic system failures, cattle manure, and fertiliser runoff – as the critical driver of reef degradation in Emily and Slaughter Bays.

 In April 2025, after heavy rain, Enterococci levels in Emily Bay reached 350,000 CFU per 100 mL – when the safe limit is 500 CFU per 100 mL.
 Emily Bay is one of Norfolk Island’s greatest treasures, voted No. 3 in the Top Beaches of Australia (February 2025).
 Yet this recognition – and the economic lifeline it represents – is at severe risk.

-Coral health surveys by Page et al. (2023)[v] (and other reports not listed here) showed that by 2020–2021, 60% of Montiporid coral colonies exhibited disease – comparable to the most severe coral disease outbreaks globally.
+Coral health surveys by Page et al. (2023)[ii] (and other reports not listed here) showed that by 2020–2021, 60% of Montiporid coral colonies exhibited disease – comparable to the most severe coral disease outbreaks globally.
 Surface and groundwater discharges carry nutrients into the bay, fueling algal overgrowth that smothers corals, promotes disease, and undermines the reef’s resilience.

 We have the early warnings and we have the science.
 But scientific complexity is being ignored to appease audiences and protect interests.
 Will public inertia reign until disaster is irreversible?